Cornelius Hotel

-The Cornelius Hotel is a hotel building in downtown Portland, Oregon, United States that is listed on the National Register of Historic Places.
+The Cornelius Hotel is a historic hotel building in downtown Portland, Oregon, United States that is listed on the National Register of Historic Places.
 It was designed by John V. Bennes's firm, and constructed in 1907–08.
-Its original period of use as a hotel had ended by the 1950s.
-A fire in 1985 left the top three floors uninhabitable.
-By the early 1990s the building had been vacated, and it then stood out of use for more than two decades.
+It ceased to be used as a hotel by the 1950s.
+A fire in 1985 left the top three floors of the structure uninhabitable.
+By the early 1990s, the building had been vacated, and it remained vacant for more than two decades.
 In 2016–2018, it was joined to the adjacent Woodlark Building, extensively renovated, and converted into a hotel.
-Named Woodlark House of Welcome, the hotel was scheduled to open on December 15, 2018.
+The Woodlark Hotel opened on December 15, 2018.